Absalom Jones: Ministerial career

 Pennsylvania abolished slavery and became a free state in the new United States.
 Jones became a lay minister of the interracial congregation of St. George's Methodist Episcopal Church in Philadelphia.
 The Methodist church admitted persons of all races and allowed African Americans to preach.
 Together with Richard Allen, Jones was one of the first African Americans licensed to preach by the Methodist Episcopal Church.

-But members of the church still practiced racial discrimination.
+However, members of the church still practiced racial discrimination.
 In 1792, while at St. George's Methodist Episcopal Church, Absalom Jones and other African American members were told that they could not join the rest of the congregation in seating and kneeling on the first floor and instead had to be segregated first sitting against the wall and then in the gallery or balcony.
-After completing their prayer, Jones and most of the church's African American members got up and walked out.
+After their prayer, Jones and most of the church's African-American members got up and walked out.

-Jones and Allen founded the Free African Society (FAS), first conceived as a non-denominational mutual aid society, to help newly freed slaves in Philadelphia.
-Jones and Allen later separated, as their religious lives took different directions after 1794 as discussed below.
+Jones and Allen founded the Free African Society (FAS), first conceived as a non-denominational mutual aid society, to help newly freed people in Philadelphia.
+Jones and Allen later separated, as their religious lives took different directions after 1794.
 They remained lifelong friends and collaborators.

-As 1791 began, Jones started holding religious services at FAS, which the following year became the core of his African Church in Philadelphia.
-Jones wanted to establish an African American congregation independent of Caucasian control, while remaining part of the Episcopal Church.
-After a successful petition, the African Episcopal Church of St. Thomas, the first black church in Philadelphia, opened its doors on July 17, 1794.
+As 1791 began, Jones started holding religious services at FAS, which became the core of his African Church in Philadelphia the following year.
+Jones wanted to establish an African-American congregation independent of Caucasian control while remaining part of the Episcopal Church.
+After a successful petition, the African Episcopal Church of St. Thomas, the first Black church in Philadelphia, opened its doors on July 17, 1794.
 Jones was ordained as a deacon in 1795 and as a priest in 1802, became the first African-American priest in the Episcopal Church.